Developing Plug-ins for iConquer

 Requirements

-You'll need to have the latest Mac OS X Xcode Tools installed.
-They're included on a CD along with Mac OS X, and are available for download from the Apple Developer Connection (free registration required).
+You'll need to have the Xcode Developer Tools installed.
+They're included on the Mac OS X install DVD, and are available for download from the Apple Developer Connection.

-To create map plug-ins, you'll need a graphics program that can create TIFF images with transparency, such as Adobe Photoshop.
+To create map plug-ins, you'll need a graphics program that can create TIFF or PNG images with transparency, such as Adobe Photoshop.

 Getting Started

 Download the iConquer Plug-in Kit by clicking the disk image at right, and install the iConquer Plug-in Kit package.
-Two Xcode project templates will be installed in /Library/Application Support/Apple/Developer Tools/Project Templates/iConquer.
+Two Xcode project templates will be installed in /Developer/Library/Xcode/Project Templates/iConquer.

 After installing the package, create a new project in Xcode.
-In the assistant, scroll down to the iConquer project type, choose "Map plug-in" or "Player plug-in", and click "Next".
-Choose a name for your plug-in, and click "Finish".
+In the assistant, scroll down to the iConquer project type, and choose "Map plug-in" or "Player plug-in."
+Then you can choose a name for your plug-in.

-Click the Build button, and Xcode will create a complete, working plug-in in your project's "build" folder.
+Build your new project, and Xcode will create a complete, working plug-in in the project's build folder.

 Customizing your plug-in